dirtsimple/php-server/README.md

 * `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=true`
 * Configuration files don't grow on each container restart
 * nginx and composer are run as the nginx/`PUID` user, not root (and there's a handy `as-nginx` script for running other things that way)
+* You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` wherever you like)

 ### Adding Your Code

-This image assumes your primary application code will be found in `/var/www/html`.
+This image assumes your primary application code will be found in the directory given by `CODE_BASE` (which defaults to `/var/www/html`).
 You can place it there via a volume mount, installation in a derived image, or by specifying a `GIT_REPO` environment variable targeting your code.

-If a `GIT_REPO` is specified, the given repository will be cloned to `/var/www/html` at container startup, unless a `/var/www/html/.git` directory is already present  (e.g. in the case of a restart, or a mounted checkout).
+If a `GIT_REPO` is specified, the given repository will be cloned to the `CODE_BASE` directory at container startup, unless a `.git` subdirectory is already present  (e.g. in the case of a restart, or a mounted checkout).

 (Important: do *not* both mount your code as a volume *and* provide a `GIT_REPO`: your code will be **erased** unless it's a git checkout, or you set `REMOVE_FILES=false` in your environment.)

-Whether you're using a `GIT_REPO` or not, this image checks for the following things in the code directory (i.e., `/var/www/html`) during startup:
+Whether you're using a `GIT_REPO` or not, this image checks for the following things in the `CODE_BASE` directory during startup:

 * a `composer.lock` file (triggering an automatic `composer install` run if found)
 * a `conf-tpl/` subdirectory (triggering configuration file updates from any supplied templates; see next section for details)
 * a `scripts/` subdirectory (containing startup scripts that will be run as root in alphanumeric order, if the `RUN_SCRIPTS` variable is set to `1` or `true`)

-Note: if you are using a framework that exposes a subdirectory (like `web` or `public`) as the actual directory to be served by nginx, you must set the `WEBROOT` environment variable to that subdirectory (e.g. `/var/www/html/public`).
+Note: if you are using a framework that exposes a subdirectory (like `web` or `public`) as the actual directory to be served by nginx, you must set the `WEBROOT` environment variable to that subdirectory (e.g. `$CODE_BASE/public`).
 (Assuming you don't override the web server configuration; see more below.)

 ### Configuration Templating

 This image uses [gomplate](https://github.com/hairyhenderson/gomplate) to generate arbitrary configuration files from templates.
 Templates are loaded from two locations:

 * The `/tpl` directory (created at build-time and supplied by this image)
-* The `/var/www/html/conf-tpl` directory, found in your code checkout, volume mount, or derived image
+* The `$CODE_BASE/conf-tpl` directory, found in your code checkout, volume mount, or derived image

 The path of an output configuration file is derived from its relative path.
-So, for example, the default template for `/etc/supervisord.conf` can be found in `/tpl/etc/supervisord.conf`, and can be overrridden by a template in `/var/www/html/conf-tpl/etc/supervisord.conf`.
+So, for example, the default template for `/etc/supervisord.conf` can be found in `/tpl/etc/supervisord.conf`, and can be overrridden by a template in `$CODE_BASE/conf-tpl/etc/supervisord.conf`.

 Templates found in `/tpl` are applied at the very beginning of container startup, before code is cloned or startup scripts are run.
 Templates in `conf-tpl/` are applied just after the code checkout (if any), and just before `composer install` (if applicable).